swiftlang/swift-evolution/proposals/nnnn-task-locals.md

 ## Effect on ABI stability

-This proposal is purely additive.
+This proposal is additive in nature.

-It utilizes an internal storage mechanism already present in the `Task`.
+It adds one additional pointer for implementing the task local value stack in `AsyncTask`.

 ## Effect on API resilience